 One big feature of many RVs to provide a more home-like feeling is a washer and dryer.
 Being away from home for extended periods will inevitably result in the accumulation of laundry.
 While laundromats are common and hotels often have washing facilities, having the capability to do it in the RV can make a huge difference.

 Efficiency and Consistency

 For both workers and employers, having an efficient and consistent work camp makes a huge difference on the job.
-Since, RVs can be easily modified, adapted and decorated to suit your needs, they make an easy to set-up work community wherever they are needed.
+Since, RVs can be easily modified, adapted, and decorated to suit your needs, they make an easy to set up a work community wherever they are needed.
 If a worker owns the RV, they can do whatever modifications necessary to make it homier.
 Many employers are choosing RVs as an investment in comfort and convenience.
 The great part is it all comes with you when you need to move to another location.

 Another alternative is to rent an RV at the location the work is taking place.
 This is efficient because you save travel costs and maintenance and repairs that are involved with RV ownership.
 So, you can set up a temporary work camp and return the RVs when everything is done.

 Having a consistent home base makes for a pleasant and enjoyable community feel to a work camp, which is hard to match.

 Being able to choose where to set up a mobile work camp can have a big effect on how comfortable it feels.
 Places to park can vary greatly by location and can range from basic remote locations with no amenities to high-end resorts with pools, spas, and other fancy features.
 Often it works better to set up somewhere remote, or right at the job site.
 This can allow you to tailor the overall experience to your needs.
 This also serves dual purposes for safety and security.
 Sometimes, depending on the job, leaving your personal belongings for the day can be risky, in the same way, thefts from unsupervised work sites are also common, combining the two into one location minimizes the risk and simplifies the process.